Peter Young (tutor): Baptism of Prince Henry

+At the baptism at Stirling Castle, Young, as Almoner, stood with the Captain of the Guard and the Master of the Wardrobe near the King's seat on a stage in the upper part of the Chapel Royal.

 Coronation of Christian IV

 When James VI was invited to Denmark in May 1596 to attend the coronation of Christian IV, he sent Lord Ogilvy and Young as his ambassadors, and they were accredited by Christian in a letter dated 6 August 1596.
 James VI rode from Falkand to Dundee to see them depart.
 As well as offering James's good wishes, and apologising for the absence of James and Anne, they were to ask for ships and troops for a mission planned against the Western islanders of Scotland in 1597.
+They returned by 3 October 1596.

 Mission for the English succession

-The question of the succession to the throne of England was on the mind of James VI, and as he was anxious to gain the support of his brother-in-law Christian IV and the princes of Lower Saxony, he sent David Cunningham, bishop of Aberdeen, and Young on a special embassy for this purpose in 1598.
+The question of the succession to the throne of England was on the mind of James VI, and he was anxious to gain the support of his brother-in-law Christian IV and the princes of Lower Saxony.
+In the wake of the visit of Anne of Denmark's brother the Duke of Holstein to Scotland in 1598, James sent David Cunningham, bishop of Aberdeen, and Young on a special embassy for this purpose.
 James VI hoped for a promise of military support in England in the event of Elizabeth's death.
 He suggested that Elizabeth was old and in increasingly poor health.

 James instructed his ambassadors to discuss with Christian IV the issues of peace between Christendom and the Ottoman Empire, his right to the throne of England, Elizabeth's nomination of her successor, that all European princes should support his claim to England in favour of any candidates proposed by Spain and offer military help, and Cunningham and Young should ask Christian IV to write letters encouraging other princes to send embassies to Elizabeth on his behalf.
 Christian IV gave a written response on 3 August 1598, that he could not commit to these proposals in such uncertain times.
 If he was approached by James on the occasion of the death of Elizabeth, he would reconsider.
 He would send friendly letters to the Princes and Electors of the Holy Roman Empire that Cunningham and Young proposed to visit.
 Sophie of Mecklenburg-Güstrow, the mother of Anne of Denmark and Christian IV, Christian Frisius, Chancellor of Denmark, Christoffer Valkendorff, master of the royal household, and Henrik Ramel, councillor, sent letters of good will praising Young and Cunningham as orators and negotiators.